 The KM3NeT Collaboration has adopted an open access policy with regulated free-of-charge access to the infrastructure and its data for scientific purposes.

 However, the procedures defining the modalities of access, the selection procedures of external experiments and the technical constraints for connected instruments are currently under preparation.
+For this, the Open Science Committee of KM3NeT has been established.

 Anyone wishing access to the infrastructure or the recorded data is kindly requested to send an email to firstname.lastname@example.org